Please be sure to review our graduation policies and application deadline information.

 Once you have finished reading the guidelines and formatting requirements, you will then need to ensure that your final document (thesis or dissertation) is formatted first according to your discipline’s preferred style guide, and then you must be sure that your document (thesis or dissertation) conforms to the UNLV formatting requirements outlined in this document.
 Both you and your committee must review and approve your document style and formatting prior to submitting your final document to the Graduate College for the final format check.

 Please note that formatting guidelines do change, so please do not use theses or dissertations that were submitted and approved previously as templates from which you model your own work.
-Instead, we have selected a properly formatted sample document from the UNLV/ProQuest repository for you to review and to use as an example.

 Please be sure to review this document carefully; it contains a tremendous amount of information & a step–by–step guide to explain the T/D submission process.
 If you have questions, please contact the Graduate College.